ajaywins/Node-project/README.md

 ## CRUD Backend (backend)

 - In the backend i created backend api in clean architecture.
-- It will capture name, email,age, password and  will create an record and return the record.
+- It will capture name, email,phoneNumber, password,role and  will create an record and return the record.
 - in case data missing or duplicate email, it will return json response to api
 - CURD Opertation also present on the user